Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common contexts include civil litigation tied to a TREC complaint, disciplinary matters where an outside expert opinion supports the response, and rebuttal of opposing expert opinions on supervision, advertising, disclosure, or transaction handling.
+My opinions explain how the Tennessee Real Estate Commission weighs licensee conduct, what a supervising broker is reasonably expected to catch, and how the published TREC rules and the way they are taught apply to the file in front of you.
+The settings are civil litigation tied to a TREC complaint, disciplinary matters where an outside expert opinion strengthens the response, and rebuttal of opposing opinions on supervision, advertising, disclosure, or transaction handling.

 Qualifications